Parroting Trump, GOP primary losers cast doubt on elections - NewsBreak

 Their recount letters gave reasons why the candidates believed those vote tallies were “being artificially controlled.”

-The secretary of state’s office said a recount will cost $236,000 for each candidate.
+The Colorado Secretary of State’s office said a recount will cost $236,000 for each candidate.
 As of Friday night, the deadline set by the office to receive the money, neither candidate had paid, according to spokeswoman Annie Orloff.

-Note: This story has been corrected to reflect that Jody Hice is a current U.S. representative from Georgia, not a former House member.